graphcore-research/bess-kge/README.md

   <img src="docs/source/images/alltoall.jpg" width=650>
   <figcaption>

   **Figure 4**.
 Embeddings of positive and negative tails are exchanged between workers with an AllToAll collective (red arrows), which effectively transposes rows and columns of the $n^2$ blocks in the picture.
-After this exchange, each worker (vertical column) has the correct $n$ blocks of positive triples and $n$ blocks of negative tails to compute positive and negative scores.
+After this exchange, each worker (vertical column) has the embeddings of the correct $n$ blocks of positive triples and $n$ blocks of negative tails to compute positive and negative scores.

   </figcaption>
 </figure>